 A traumatic brain injury (TBI) is a type of injury that occurs when there is sudden trauma or force to the head, which can cause damage to the brain.
 TBIs can range from mild, such as a concussion, to severe, such as a penetrating head injury.

 The most common causes of TBI are falls, motor vehicle accidents, sports injuries, and physical assaults.
-Symptoms of TBI can vary depending on the severity of the injury, but may include headaches, dizziness, confusion, memory loss, and changes in mood or behavior.
+Symptoms of TBI can vary depending on the severity of the injury but may include headaches, dizziness, confusion, memory loss, and changes in mood or behaviour.

 Individuals with brain injuries often experience various cognitive, physical, and emotional impairments that can significantly impact their ability to work or maintain employment.
 Cognitive deficits, such as difficulties with memory, attention, problem-solving, and executive functioning, can impede an individual’s capacity to effectively process information, prioritize tasks, and make decisions.
 Additionally, physical symptoms, including impaired motor skills, fatigue, and chronic pain, may hinder their ability to perform job-related tasks or withstand the demands of a full-time work schedule.